akansha-n888/fun-fact-library/README.md

 # fun-fact-library
-> The Fun Fact Library is a simple web app that allows user to store their fun facts under exciting topics.
+> The Fun Fact Library is a simple web app that allows users to store their fun facts under exciting topics.
 Users must log in to the app to view and create topics/entries.

 ## Table of contents
 * [Motivation](#motivation)